SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_solverconfiguration.md

 ### Configurating Solvers (Optional) ###

 SimVascular solvers(presolver, flowsolver, postsolver) are used as individual executable programs.
 They are called by SV Simulation tool to create data files, run simulation, and convert results to files in VTK formats.
-Normally those solvers are included in SimVascular or installed separately.
-In either way, SimVascular can automatically find those solvers.
+Normally those solvers are installed separately.
+However, SimVascular can automatically find those solvers.
 In case your SimVascular can't find them, or you want to use different solvers, you need to explicitly tell SimVascular where to find or how to use them.

 	Goto Menu: Preferences -> SimVascular Simulation
 	Use MPI:  whether to use mpi to run flowsolver.
 It depends on if your flowsolver supports MPI.
 By default, we assume using MPI.